beardedasianlad/AdventuresInProceduralGeneration/README.md

  4. Creation via Dismemberment of a primordial being.
  5. Creation by splitting/ordering of a primordial unity such as a cracking of the cosmic egg

 I will also need a name generator as well as a grammar of divine domains to assign it to.
+Need to add new handling as tracery can't store generated objects for a next grammar pass.

 ## TO DO
 - Using pytracery to handle grammars
 - ASP ????
+- ???
+WHAT AM I DOING